-Next is Birmingham Bike Foundary’s workshop and shop.
+Next is Birmingham Bike Foundry’s workshop and shop.
 They will also use a covered area in the courtyard and manage the bike storage shed.

 On the right corner is Loaf’s shop and bakery.
 Moving up the right side is the cookery school which will open to the courtyard where Loaf will manage a kitchen garden, pizza oven and other building assets.

-In the top right are the two wheelchair accessable flats with are the disabled parking bays.
+In the top right are the four wheelchair accessible flats.
 In the top left of the courtyard is a shed housing bins, secure bike storage and communal tools.

-The first floor houses a range of 1 to 3 bedroom flats, a laundry and communal lounge and kitchen.
-The lounge opens to a small roof garden over the hall.
+The first floor houses a range of 1 to 3 bedroom flats and communal lounge and kitchen.

-The second floor is entirely 1 to 3 bedroom flats with a laundry in the top right.
+The second floor is entirely 1 to 3 bedroom flats with a laundry.